Skip to main content

 • ci

-Instead of only asking your agent for HIG advice, you can now run an Apple HIG audit CLI to score a codebase, detect violations, export reports, and enforce checks in CI.
+Instead of only asking an agent for HIG advice, you can audit a codebase, score it, export reports, and enforce checks in CI.

 • 14 skills